Fort Mountain - Square Butte

 |This mountain has a singular appearance. it is situated in a level plain, it's sides stand nearly at right angles with each other and are each about a mile in extent. these are formed of a yellow clay only without the mixture of rock or stone of any size and rise perpendicularly to the hight of 300 feet. the top appears to be a level plain and from the eminence on which I was yesterday I could see that it was covered with a similar cost of grass with the plain on which it stands. the surface appears also to possess a tolerable fertile mole [mold] of 2 feet thick, and is to all appearance inaccessible. from it's figure we gave it the name of fort mountain.|

-That "fertile mold of 2 feet thick" — mold was an early word for topsoil — which despite the distance was near enough to the truth to indicate that he was study-ing "fort mountain" through his telescope.
-His comparison of the grass on top with that on the adjacent prairie would probably have been correct, but it was irrelevant.
-Owing to the earth's curvature, from 13 miles away he could see only the upper 970 feet or so; the lower 130 feet of the outslope, as well as the prairie at its base, were hidden beyond his horizon.
+That "fertile mold of 2 feet thick" — mold was an 18th century word for topsoil or "fine earth" — which despite the distance was near enough to the truth to indicate that he was studying "fort mountain" through his telescope.
+His comparison of the grass on top with the ground cover on the adjacent prairie would probably have been correct, but that was irrelevant.
+Owing to the earth's curvature, from 13 miles away he could see only the upper 970 feet or so.
+The lower 130 feet of the out-slope as well as the prairie at its base were hidden beyond his horizon.

 The Carey Telescope